iogf/crocs/README.md

 The main idea consists of implementing token patterns and specifying a type for them.

 When patterns are matched they are assigned a type and rematched against other existing patterns.
-That allows one to handle some grammars in a consistent and expressive manner.
+That allows one to handle some parsing problems in a consistent and expressive manner.

 The lexer is really powerful it can handle some interesting cases in a short and simple manner.